Health Sciences Student

 The Test of Essential Academic Skills (TEAS) is used in the Nursing program's admissions to measure comprehension and skills in Math, Reading, Science and English.
 Surry Community College requires version V of the TEAS to be completed.
-The Health Occupations Basic Entrance Test (HOBET) is used in the Physical Therapy Assistant program's admissions to measure comprehension and skills in Math, Reading, Science and English.
-Surry Community College requires version V of the HOBET to be completed.
-There are no prerequisites to take the TEAS/HOBET, however, students are only eligible to take the test once every 3 months.
+The TEAS V for Allied Health (formally the HOBET) is used in the Physical Therapy Assistant program's admissions to measure comprehension and skills in Math, Reading, Science and English.
+Surry Community College requires version V of the TEAS for Allied Health to be completed.
+There are no prerequisites to take the TEAS, however, students are only eligible to take the test once every 3 months.
 Taking earlier versions of the test and at different locations will be counted in the frequency of testing, but no other versions or scores will be accepted.
-TEAS/HOBET scores will remain valid for one year.
+TEAS scores will remain valid for one year.

 Surry requires students to take a different version of the test every 3 months; therefore, students are encouraged that all testing be completed at Surry.
 Students can take the test at any location and have the official transcripts from Assessment Technologies Inc. (ATI) be sent to Surry, Attn: Yvonne Johnson, Associate Dean of Health.

 This test is offered by the college in February and May for ADN and PTA candidates, and June and September for PNE and LPN-ADN candidates.
 Students who wish to take the test should contact the Health Sciences Administrative Assistant in H-314.
-Students must pre-register in-person for the TEAS or the HOBET.
-Cost of the TEAS test is $40.00 and $35.00 for the HOBET test and is due at the time of registration.
-Study guides and online practice tests may be purchased online in order for students to prepare for the TEAS/HOBET.
+Students must pre-register in-person for the TEAS.
+Cost of the TEAS test is $40.00 and $35.00 for the TEAS V for Allied Health test and is due at the time of registration.
+Study guides and online practice tests may be purchased online in order for students to prepare for the TEAS.